-- our operating results may be lower than expected; - our ability to successfully integrate acquired businesses or divest sold businesses or assets, including the fact that any integration or transition may be more difficult, time consuming or costly than expected, and we may be unable to realize synergies from business combinations, acquisitions, divestitures or other transactional activities; - loss of significant trading and clearing volumes or values, fees, market share, listed companies, market data customers or other customers; - our ability to develop and grow our non-trading businesses, including our technology and analytics offerings; - our ability to keep up with rapid technological advances and adequately address cybersecurity risks; - economic, political and market conditions and fluctuations, including interest rate and foreign currency risk, inherent in U.S. and international operations; - the performance and reliability of our technology and technology of third parties on which we rely; - any significant error in our operational processes; - our ability to continue to generate cash and manage our indebtedness; and - adverse changes that may occur in the litigation or regulatory areas, or in the securities markets generally, or increased regulatory oversight domestically or internationally.
+• our operating results may be lower than expected;

+- our ability to successfully integrate acquired businesses or divest sold businesses or assets, including the fact that any integration or transition may be more difficult, time consuming or costly than expected, and we may be unable to realize synergies from business combinations, acquisitions, divestitures or other transactional activities; - loss of significant trading and clearing volumes or values, fees, market share, listed companies, market data customers or other customers: - our ability to develop and grow our non-trading businesses, including our technology and analytics offerings; - our ability to keep up with rapid technological advances and adequately address cybersecurity risks; - economic, political and market conditions and fluctuations, including interest rate and foreign currency risk, inherent in U.S. and international operations; - the performance and reliability of our technology and technology of third parties on which we rely; - any significant error in our operational processes; - our ability to continue to generate cash and manage our indebtedness; and - adverse changes that may occur in the litigation or regulatory areas, or in the securities markets generally, or increased regulatory oversight domestically or internationally.

 Most of these factors are difficult to predict accurately and are generally beyond our control.
 You should consider the uncertainty and any risk related to forward-looking statements that we make.
 These risk factors are discussed under the caption "Part II.
 Item 1A.
-Risk Factors," in this Quarterly Report on Form 10-Q for the quarter ended March 31, 2020 and more fully described in the "Risk Factors" section in our Form 10-K. You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this report.
+Risk Factors," in this Quarterly Report on Form 10-Q for the quarter ended September 30, 2020, the "Risk Factors" section in our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2020 and June 30, 2020, and more fully described in the "Risk Factors" section in our most recent Annual Report on Form 10-K. You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this report.
 You should carefully read this entire Quarterly Report on Form 10-Q, including "Part I. Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" and the condensed consolidated financial statements and the related notes.
 Except as required by the federal securities laws, we undertake no obligation to update any forward-looking statement, release publicly any revisions to any forward-looking statements or report the occurrence of unanticipated events.
 For any forward-looking statements contained in any document, we claim the protection of the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995.